EdTech and AI I Use and Frequency

 Great AI Whiteboarding Tool

 I also make use of Snorkl AI when I see that students need more targeted practice with Math problems, such as when a problem is missed by many students.
 Snorkl is great for whiteboarding and getting AI feedback using a four point scale that my students are used to.
 Our school is standards-based so we grade on a four-point rubric and our 6th grade Desmos Math curriculum also scores using a four-point rubric.
-I do have to also share Markify, another really good whiteboarding tool that was easy to use and kids enjoyed and were able to access quickly and easily.
+I do have to also share Markify, another really good whiteboarding tool that was easy to use and kids enjoyed and is easy for me to access quickly and easily.

 Students Creating – Evidence of Learning

-I make use of Book Creator and Canva two to three times a year to design evidence of learning books that students can create/work in to make beautiful products that showcase and highlight their learning, and as an app smash with Canva, School AI, and other tools.
+I make use of Book Creator and Canva two to three times a year to design evidence of learning books that students can create/work in to make beautiful products that showcase and highlight their learning, and as an app smash with Canva, School AI, and other tools

 Game-Based Learning & 3D Virtual Environments